mrsolis93/poker-odds-java/README.md

 # Texas Hold-Em Winning Hand Odds Calculator

 This is a program that calculates the odds of achieving a winning hand at Texas Hold-Em.
-The primary use of this program is for the user to learn odds of different hands  written in Java to practice Object Oriented Programming.
+The primary use of this program is for the user to learn odds of different hands.
+Program is written in Java to practice Object Oriented Programming.

 - Deal random cards to 4 players